Rami114/x86.help/includes/instruction/_packsswb.md

 The (V)PACKSSDW instruction packs 2, 4 or 8 signed doublewords from the destination
-operand (first operand) and 2, 4 or 8 signed doublewords from the source operand (second operand) into 4, 8 or 16 signed words in the destination operand (see Figure 4-2).
-If a signed doubleword integer value is beyond the range of a signed word (that is, greater than 7FFFH for a positive integer or greater than 8000H for a negative integer), the saturated signed word integer value of 7FFFH or 8000H, respectively, is stored into the destination.
+operand (first operand) and 2, 4 or 8 signed doublewords from the source operand (second operand) into 4, 8 or 16 signed words in the destination operand (see word (that is, greater than 7FFFH for a positive integer or greater than 8000H for a negative integer), the saturated signed word integer value of 7FFFH or 8000H, respectively, is stored into the destination.